Virginia Intrastate Crowdfunding: SEC Amendments Leave Virginia Law Outdated

 However, it is important to note that Virginia’s statute requires the Issuer to be a Virginia company and sell only to Virginia residents in compliance with Rule 147 and Section 3(a)(11).
 This means that the intrastate option is not available to non-Virginia companies and, more significantly, the offering cannot reach out-of-state residents, i.e. no general solicitation using the internet, Twitter, etc. So even though the SEC has modernized intrastate crowdfunding with new Rule 147A, these changes are effectively moot without the General Assembly amending Virginia’s Interstate Crowdfunding Exemption to accommodate Rule 147A and the SEC’s modernized approach.

-When amended Rule 147 and new Rule 147A become effective on April 20 of this year, intrastate crowdfunding in Virginia will remain of limited value unless the General Assembly takes action.
-Until then, companies and investors in Virginia can continue to tap into several other options to raise money through equity crowdfunding to utilize newly accessible pools of investment opportunity.
+When amended Rule 147 and new Rule 147A became effective on April 2017, Virginia's intrastate crowdfunding exemption remained of limited value as the General Assembly did not update the Code to incorporate the SEC's modernization measures.
+Until such legislative updates are made, companies and investors in Virginia can continue to tap into several other options to raise money through equity crowdfunding to utilize newly accessible pools of investment opportunity.